Skip to main content

 Potential Side Effects

-• Increased urination (desired diuretic effect may be inconvenient)
+• Increased urination due to diuretic effect

 Drug & Supplement Interactions